 A distinguishing feature of Stanford’s PhD Program in organizational behavior is the broad interdisciplinary training it provides.
 Our students benefit from their interactions in the inter-disciplinary environment of Stanford GSB, as well as from Stanford University’s long-standing strength in the study of psychology, organizations, and economic sociology.
 The program is broken down into two broad subareas: Macro Organizational Behavior and Micro Organizational Behavior.

-Cross-registration in courses, access to faculty, and participation in colloquia are encouraged by other Stanford departments, such as sociology and psychology.
+Cross-registration in courses, access to faculty, and participation in colloquia are available in other Stanford departments, such as sociology and psychology.
 Strong relations with these departments mean that students can build their careers on the foundation of strong disciplinary training in psychology and sociology, respectively.

 A small number of students are accepted into the program each year, with a total of about 20 organizational behavior students in residence.